 HEPA filters offer numerous benefits for allergy sufferers, making them an excellent investment for improved respiratory health.
 First, they provide significant relief from allergy symptoms by removing common triggers like pet dander, pollen, and mold spores from the air.

-This reduction in allergens can lead to fewer sneezing fits, less coughing, and reduced eye irritation.
+This reduction in allergens leads to fewer sneezing fits, less coughing, and reduced eye irritation.
 Second, HEPA filters enhance indoor air quality, creating a cleaner living environment that can boost general health and well-being.

 Third, these filters can improve sleep quality for allergy sufferers by maintaining an allergen-free sleeping area, which is crucial for those with nighttime allergies or asthma.